The Physician Effectiveness Project FAQ’s

 - We’ll provide you with pre-launch member communications to explain what The Project is, how it works and the role members play inside the community to generate awareness and curiosity around The Project.

-- As you roll-out The Project, new members access the video “Welcome Series.”
-This series of brief videos answers common questions and offers additional instructions for how physicians and teams make the most of its resources.
+- As you roll-out The Project, new members have access to brief tutorials to help them make the most of its resources.

-- Our physician-led team supports new members with an on-boarding program, and ongoing guidance on how to leverage resources and participate in this skill-building center.
+- Our physician-led team supports new members with a guided on-boarding program and guidance on how to leverage resources and optimize participation in The Project.

 Q: Who leads The Project?